qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 labeling properties dialog.
 This control (which also accepts data-defined overrides for individual features) determines the order in which labels are rendered.
-Label layers with a higher z-index are rendered on top of labels from a layer with lower z-index.
+Label layers with a higher z-index are rendered on top of labels from a layer with a lower z-index.

 Additionally, the logic has been tweaked so that if 2 labels have matching z-indexes, then: